Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 • If you are exercising your right to rectification

-• You can request that your personal data be transferred to another controller or processor in a machine-readable format if:
+• You can request that your personal data is transferred to another controller or processor in a machine-readable format if:

 • Processing is based on consent